adaptivestone/framework-documentation/docs/09-testsing.md

   test: {
     //...
     setupFiles: [
-      '@adaptivestone/framework/tests/setupVitest', // This is the entry point for testing from the  framework './src/tests/setup.ts', // <-- we are able to provide custom logic there ],
+      './src/tests/setup.ts', // this is a config files with directory location '@adaptivestone/framework/tests/setupVitest', // This is the entry point for testing from the  framework './src/tests/setupHooks.ts', // <-- we are able to provide custom logic there ],
   }
 ```